-It’s 100% that you won’t end up in a barefooted taxi driver’s car.
+It’s 100% certain that you won’t end up in a barefooted taxi driver’s car.
 A taxi will most often arrive within 5 minutes, no matter where you are in Budapest.
-Moreover, if you call a taxi, you get better tariffs then if you wave one down.
+Moreover, if you call a taxi, you get better tariffs than if you wave one down.

 If you really want to wave one down, pay attention to what we described in tip 1.

 Every dispatcher can speak English.
 Just say your name and the address where you are.
-They will often ask where you would like to go, or if you have any special requirements. (for example: bigger car, airport transfer, etc.)
+They will often ask where you would like to go, or if you have any special requirements.
+(For example, bigger car, airport transfer, child seats, etc.)

 When the taxi arrives, ask them what is the name of the person, they came to pick up.
 If they say your name, you’re good to go.

 Tip 3: Don’t get yourself driven around the city!

 Many taxi drivers (even the contracted ones!) fool even us Hungarians, as they will not go to the destination on the quickest route.
 Of course, they don’t drive us all around because we know the area, but they’ll try, to make the price go up by a few hundred/thousand forint.
 At these times, they take a different route, which isn’t reason enough for the passenger to start complaining.

 But it’s different, when you’re a tourist.
 It can be a barefooted or a contracted driver, if they want to fool you a little with a few extra kilometers, you probably won’t notice.
 Despite this, I can give you some advice so this won’t happen.